bmeviauac01/datadriven/docs/en/lecture-notes/mssql/sql.md

 SELECT @@IDENTITY
 ```

-MSSQL specific: setting the value of _identity_ column
+MSSQL specific: setting the value of the _identity_ column.

 ```sql
 SET identity_insert VAT ON